 K-State's rates for online degree programs are nationally competitive in cost.
 We offer financial aid and scholarship packages for those who qualify.

-- College fees per course may apply.
+- Department fees per course may apply.

 - Tuition rates are the same for both in-state and out-of-state students.